justinmahar/react-pdf-builder/README.md

   - Easily scale all components to match your preferred size.
 - **🖋️ Drop-in support for 25 commonly used fonts, with bold & italics**
   - Easily use popular fonts like Roboto, Lato, Raleway, or Montserrat—including formatting styles!
-- **🥳 Support for 4 different emoji sets**
+- **🥳 Support for 5 different emoji sets**
-  - Enable emojis by JoyPixels, Noto Emoji, OpenMoji, or Twemoji, with one line of code.
+  - Enable 5 different emoji sets by JoyPixels, Noto Emoji, OpenMoji, or Twemoji, with one line of code.
 - **📊 Table support with page wrapping, theming, and colspans**
   - Need tables?
 Look no further.
 Beautiful tables are at your fingertips.
 - **🟦 Easy to use gradient backdrops for your pages**